PrF:NV205K Legal Informatics - Course Information

-- understand basic functions of legal information systems and describe any legal information systems through these functions
+- understand basic functions of legal information systems and describe any legal information systems using these functions;

-- 3. Formulation of search strategy based on specifics of individual systems.
+- 4. Formulation of search strategy based on specifics of individual systems.
 Legal research.
-Output of legal research with commentary.

-- 4. Annotation.
-Updating of legal research outcomes.
+- 5. Annotation.
+Source management.
+Updating legal research outcomes.

 - Teaching methods

 - Lectures supported by e-learning materials (via interactive syllabus).
 Online tests (ROPOTs) for self-study evaluation.
 ROPOT feedback.
 Seminar paper.
 Seminar paper feedback.

 - Assessment methods

-- To successfully complete this course students are required to fulfil all requirements set in detail in e-learning application (online tests and seminar paper).
+- To successfully complete this course students are required to fulfil all the requirements set in detail in the interactive syllabus (online tests and seminar paper).

 - Language of instruction